Promptscribe/smartad-ai/README.md

-# ad-genius-app
+# smartad-ai-app
-Ad Genius — An AI-powered ad copy generator for Facebook, TikTok, and Google.
+smartad-ai — An AI-powered ad copy generator for Facebook, TikTok, and Google.
 Built under the Promptscribe brand.